 After receiving testing for learning disabilities, a comprehensive report can be created with recommendations.
 Dr. Tansman can discuss any questions or concerns you may have.
 The recommendations may provide eligibility for an Individualized Education Plan (IEP) to receive special education services, as well as accommodations for standardized tests or the workplace , if indicated.

 The prospect of suffering from a learning disability can be both concerning and dismaying.
-If you suspect you or your child is impacted by a disability, don't delay in receiving an assessment.
+If you suspect you or your child is impacted by a learning disability, don't delay in receiving an assessment.
 When appropriate, talk with your child's teacher(s) to gather work samples and their observations of your child's development, all of which can be incredibly useful during testing.

 To schedule an appointment with Dr. Tansman at Psychological Assessment Services at her Los Angeles, Rolling Hills, Pasadena, Irvine, or Calabasas office, call (310) 734-0306 or contact us online today!